MODEL 930 Portable Grain Moisture Tester* Features:

-The MODEL 930 uses a pre-weighed sample and a reliable sample loading mechanism to insure accurate, repeatable results with:
+The MODEL 930 uses a reliable mechanism to guide the pre-weighed grain sample into the testing cell to insure accurate, repeatable results with:

 Proven measurement principles.